agdturner/ccg-math/README.md

 - Additional [arbitrary precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) based on [BigRational](https://github.com/eobermuhlner/big-math/blob/master/ch.obermuhlner.math.big/src/main/java/ch/obermuhlner/math/big/BigRational.java) and [Math_BigRationalSqrt](https://github.com/agdturner/agdt-java-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/Math_BigRationalSqrt.java) which deals with [surds](https://en.wikipedia.org/wiki/Nth_root) - specifically simplification of calculations involving square roots of rational numbers.
 - [Math_Matrix_BR](https://github.com/agdturner/agdt-java-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/matrices/Math_Matrix_BR.java) for processing matrices holding BigRational numbers.
 - [Math_PrimeNumbers](https://github.com/agdturner/agdt-java-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/primes/Math_PrimeNumbers.java) for processing and identifying prime numbers.
+- Functionality for getting pseudorandom BigDecimal numbers in a specied range and at a specified precision.

 For [fixed point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) functions that return BigDecimal numbers, the user specifies a minimum precision scale for the precision of the result where: a positive value gives the number of decimal places the result must be accurate to; and, a negative value gives a scale of unit to the left of the decimal point that the number must be accurate to.
 More accurate results may be provided, but the results provided are accurate at least to the minimum precision scale specified.
 If a result cannot be stored precisely as a BigDecimal, rounding is done using [RoundingMode.HALF_UP](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/math/RoundingMode.html#HALF_UP).